Drive-through: Grocery shopping

-Harold Willis and his father, Robert Willis, first incorporated a dairy and eggs drive through service in Redlands, California, in the early 1940s, supplying milk and eggs quickly and efficiently to driving customers; this utilized a dairy conveyor belt that Harold Willis had invented.
+Harold Willis and his father, Robert Willis, first incorporated a dairy and eggs drive-through service in Redlands, California, in the early 1940s, supplying milk and eggs quickly and efficiently to driving customers; this utilized a dairy conveyor belt that Harold Willis had invented.
+Farm Stores began drive-through service in 1957 in Miami Florida, and soon added locations throughout the SouthEast.
+Crafty's Drive-Buy Grocery Store in Virginia started offering the service.
+In 2012, the Dutch chain Albert Heijn introduced a "Pick Up Point" where one can collect groceries bought online.
+In the UK, this service was first announced by Tesco in August 2010.
 Some supermarkets offer drive-through facilities for grocery shopping.
-In the UK, this service was first announced by Tesco in August 2010.
-In the United States, Crafty's Drive-Buy Grocery Store in Virginia started offering the service.
-In 2012, the Dutch chain Albert Heijn introduced a "Pick Up Point" where one can collect groceries bought online.

-Dairy products are available at a drive-through dairy store (notably the Skinner Dairy shops of North-East Florida or Dairy Barn in Long Island).
+Dairy products were available at a drive-through dairy store (notably the Skinner Dairy shops of North-East Florida or Dairy Barn in Long Island).

-In the early 1990s, the French Jean Duchaine came up with the idea of using drive-thru for the retail market.

-The drive-thru was the Pillar of a full concept built with many innovative ideas: walk-thru, dark store, market place, big data, ads...